NEC And The Cambodian Mine Action Center Successfully Predict Landmine-Contaminated Areas In Cambodia Using AI

+- Achieving Over 90% Accuracy, Wins First Place at GICHD-Sponsored Awards -

-TOKYO, Japan, October 29, 2025 - (JCN Newswire) - NEC Corporation (NEC; TSE: 6701) and the Cambodian Mine Action Center (CMAC, *1), the national institution responsible for landmine clearance activities in Cambodia, with assistance from JICA (*2), conducted a proof-of-concept using AI to predict landmine-contaminated areas.
+TOKYO, Oct.
+29, 2025 /PRNewswire/ -- NEC Corporation (NEC) (Tokyo: 6701) and the Cambodian Mine Action Center (CMAC, *1), the national institution responsible for landmine clearance activities in Cambodia, with assistance from JICA (*2), conducted a proof-of-concept using AI to predict landmine-contaminated areas.
 This initiative aims to contribute to rapid and efficient clearance operations to eliminate landmine casualties.
 The proof-of-concept achieved highly accurate predictions, with a match rate exceeding 90% against actual landmine locations.

 This initiative also received recognition through "The GICHD Innovation Award 2025," hosted by the Geneva International Centre for Humanitarian Demining (GICHD, *3), which honors outstanding technologies contributing to progress in demining activities.
 The award was presented at a ceremony held in Luxembourg on Tuesday, October 28.